opendata-swiss/wp-ckan-backend/README.md

 # wp-ckan-backend

-WordPress plugin to manage datasets, organizations and groups in CKAN via API.
+WordPress plugin to manage datasets, organizations, groups and harvesters in CKAN via its API.

 ## Requirements